Building State Capability Podcast

 Episode Summary

 The Practice of PDIA: Building Capability by Delivering Results Podcast is a 12 part series that will walk you through the PDIA or Problem Driven Iterative Adaptation approach to solving complex development problems.
 1,500 development practitioners in 90 countries have used the PDIA approach.
-Visit www.bsc.cid.harvard.edu for more information about PDIA or download our free DIY Toolkit: bsc.cid.harvard.edu/PDIAtoolkit Watch The Practice of PDIA videos: https://vimeo.com/showcase/6328315 --- Intro music (edited) Artist: Pictures of the Floating World.
+Visit www.bsc.hks.harvard.edu for more information about PDIA or download our free DIY Toolkit: https://bsc.hks.harvard.edu/tools/toolkit/ Watch The Practice of PDIA videos: https://vimeo.com/showcase/6328315 --- Intro music (edited) Artist: Pictures of the Floating World.
 Title: England. freemusicarchive.org/music/Pictures…World/England/

 Episode Transcription